vikas-saini-7/code-collab/README.md

 ## Overview

-Code Collab enables multiple developers to work on code files together in real time.
+Code Collab enables multiple collaborators to work on code files together in real time.
 It removes the need for constant pushing, pulling, or resolving merge conflicts.

 This tool is ideal for:

+- Developer interviews
+- Learning & teaching code
 - Pair programming
-- Developer interviews
 - Remote learning
-- Learning & teaching code

 ---